Presbyterian Giving Catalog helps New Mexico congregation to support life-giving water initiatives

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Congregational Vitality, Matthew 25, Mission Engagement & Support, Special Offerings
+Categories: Congregational Vitality, Matthew 25, Ministry Engagement & Support 2, Special Offerings

 Tags: clean water, first united presbyterian church las vegas new mexico, john detterick, karyl lyne, katie palmer, matthew 25 invitation, mission engagement & support, patrick rucker, presbyterian giving catalog, Special Offerings, world water day